vp-valentinpfeil/vp-valentinpfeil.github.io/content/privacy/index.md

 Schellingstraße 157
 80797 Munich
 Germany
-E-mail: info@valentinpfeil.com
+Email: vp@valentinpfeil.com
 Phone: +49 151 28400183

 ### Data Collected
 - **Server logs:** Technical data such as IP address, browser type, time of access and requested pages.
-- **Contact data (if provided):** Information you voluntarily share via e-mail or contact forms.
+- **Contact data (if provided):** Information you voluntarily share via email or contact forms.
 - **Cookies & analytics:** This site does not use tracking or analytics tools unless explicitly stated.

 ### Purpose of Processing